Redirecting...

 v Drink plenty of water.

-v Home remedies: Try licorice for gas, ginger for indigestion, or peppermint to help relax the intestinal muscles.
+gas, ginger for indigestion, or peppermint to help relax the intestinal

 (Asana for back pain - Click Here)

-3. Is rheumatoid arthritis due to an infection?
+3. Is rheumatoid arthritis due to an

 Ans:

-v Rheumatoid arthritis is a type of arthritis where the immune system attacks the tissue lining the joints on both sides of the body.
+arthritis where the immune system attacks the tissue lining the joints on both

-v You may have symptoms of pain and inflammation in the fingers, hands, wrists, knees, ankles, feet and toes.
+inflammation in the fingers, hands, wrists, knees, ankles, feet and toes.

 Symptoms of rheumatoid arthritis:

-v Pain, swelling, stiffness and tenderness in more than one joint.
+tenderness in more than one joint.

-v Pain and stiffness in the same joints on both sides of the body.
+v Pain and stiffness in the same

-v Stiffness, especially in the morning or after sitting for long periods.
+morning or after sitting for long periods.

 v Weakness.